Hr15h1/Mini-Project-SemII/README.md

 # Binary Classification using artificial neural network

-We are training a neural network on the PIMA indian diabetes dataset to classify between patients with and without diabetes.
+We are training a neural network on the PIMA Indian diabetes dataset to classify between patients with and without diabetes.